Improved Evidence Extraction and Metrics for Document Inconsistency Detection with LLMs: Related Work

 \paragraph{Sentence-level detection.} Most of the previous work in inconsistency detection focused on the sentence level.
 Specifically, prior work studied contradictions under the natural language inference (NLI) framework of evaluating contradictory pairs of sentences \cite{Dagan2005,Bowman2015}.

 \paragraph{Document-level detection.} Some NLI research has more recently been extended to document-level reasoning \cite{Yin2021,Schuster2022,Mathur2022}.
 However, these works do not consider inconsistency detection via LLMs holistically at the document level.
-The most relevant work is that of \citet{Li2024b}, which provided a dataset for document inconsistency detection and tested LLM direct prompting (DP) on it.
+The most relevant work is that of \citet{Li2024b}, which provided a dataset for document inconsistency detection and tested LLM direct prompting (DP) on it with the evidence hit metric (see \eqref{eq:EH}).
+However, they did not test other prompting strategies such as self-consistency and self-criticism, and their evidence hit metric alone is not comprehensive enough for evaluating evidence extraction.
+We fill these gaps in this paper.